jawj/zapatos-docs/src/index.md

 }
 ```

-This file has up to four top-level keys:
+This file has up to six top-level keys:

 * `"db"` gives Postgres connection details.
-You can provide [anything that you'd pass](https://node-postgres.com/features/connecting#Programmatic) to `new pg.Pool(/* ... */)` here.
-This key is required.
+You can provide [anything that you'd pass](https://node-postgres.com/features/connecting#Programmatic) to `new pg.Pool(/* ... */)` here. **This is the only required key.**

 * `"outDir"` defines where your `zapatos` folder will be created, relative to the project root.
 If not specified, it defaults to the project root, i.e. `"."`.

 * `"srcMode"` can take the values `"copy"` (the default) or `"symlink"`, determining whether `zapatos/src` will be a copy of the folder `node_modules/zapatos/src` or just a symlink to it.
 The symlink option can cause enormous headaches with tools like `ts-node` and `ts-jest`, which refuse to compile anything inside `node_modules`, and is not recommended.

+* `"progressListener"` is a boolean that determines how chatty the tool is.
+If `true`, it enumerates its progress in generating the schema, copying files, and so on.
+It defaults to `false`.

+* `"warningListener"` is a boolean that determines whether or not the tool logs a warning when an unknown Postgres type is converted to a TypeScript `any`.
+If `true`, which is the default, it does.

 * `"schemas"` is an object that lets you define schemas and tables to include and exclude.
 Each key is a schema name, and each value is an object with keys `"include"` and `"exclude"`.
 Those keys can take the values `"*"` (for all tables in schema) or an array of table names.
 The `"exclude"` list takes precedence over the `"include"` list.